About the STRONG RNs Program

 The program provides funds to cover tuition and fees and a living stipend that is awarded on a monthly basis.
 The financial awards are available for Fall and Spring semesters only.

 - Must be a full-time nursing student from an economically and/or educationally disadvantaged background

 - Must have taken the university's TRIO or ACAD and participated in the Academic Success Program

 - Must maintain LCON academic standards to maintain award eligibility

-This publication is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $648,000 with zero percentage financed with non-governmental sources.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
-For more information, please visit HRSA.gov.
+The STRONG RNs project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $648,000 with 0% percentage financed with nongovernmental sources.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.